DCAN-Labs/automated-subset-analysis/README.md

 - If `--only-make-graphs` is included, then `--skip-subset-generation` will do nothing.
 - Unless the `--only-make-graphs` flag is used, the `.csv` file(s) with subsets' average correlations will/must be called `correlations_sub1_sub2.csv`, `correlations_sub1_all2.csv`, and/or `correlations_sub2_all1.csv`.

-#### Visualization Formatting Arguments (7)
+#### Visualization Formatting Arguments (8)

 1. `--axis-font-size` takes one positive integer, the font size of the text on both axes of the visualizations that this script will create.
 If this argument is excluded, then by default, the font size will be `30`.

 1. `--fill` takes one parameter, a string that is either `all` or `confidence-interval`.
 Include this flag to choose which data to shade in the visualization.
 Choose `all` to shade in the area within the minimum and maximum correlations in the dataset.
 Choose `confidence-interval` to only shade in the 95% confidence interval of the data.
 By default, this argument will be `confidence-interval`.

 1. `--graph-title` takes one string, the title at the top of all output visualizations and the name of the output `.html` visualization files.
+To break the title into two lines, include `<br>` in the `--graph-title` string.
 Unless this flag is included, each visualization will have one of these default titles:
     - "Correlations Between Average Subsets"
     - "Group 1 Subset to Group 2 Correlation"
     - "Group 1 to Group 2 Subset Correlation"